-H-oo Facilitate and Promote SB 9 Development.
-Encourage and facilitate SB 9 development on qualifying single-family lots to provide additional housing opportunities.
-Take the following actions:
+Facilitate and Promote SB 9 Development.
+To improve housing mobility and new H-oo housing choices in low-density and high-income areas throughout Tiburon, the Town will take the following actions to facilitate "missing middle" development by intensifying development opportunities on single family lots Encourage and facilitate SB 9 development on qualifying single-family lots to provide additional housing opportunities.
+Take:

 - 1. Provide information on Tiburon's SB 9 standards. - 2.
 Provide SB 9 application checklists on the Town's website. - 3.
 Develop a handout on SB 9 standards and the application process and distribute at Town Hall and to all property owners of vacant singlefamily lots. - 4.
 Promote SB 9 potential in the Town's newsletter and SB 9 handout, on social media, and on the Town's website. - 5.
 Establish an SB 9 specialist in the Community Development Department. - 6.
-Adopt an ordinance by July 1, 2023, to increase the maximum unit size from 800 square feet to 1,000 square feet.
+Adopt an ordinance by July 1, 2023, to increase the maximum unit size from 800 square feet to 1,000 square feet. - 6.7.
+Host virtual and in-person community workshops for development of SB 9 units. - 7.8.
+In 2026, evaluate the number of SB 9 units approved and built to ensure that the Town's development standards and permitting procedures are facilitating SB 9 development.
+If necessary, the Town will adopt amendments to the SB 9 development standards and permit review and approval process.

-Objectives: 2736 market rate SB 9 units developed through SB 9 by the end of 2030 Timeframe: Develop new materials, update the Town's website, and provide counter handouts by the end of 2023.
+Objectives: 27 market rate SB 9 units developed through SB 9 by the end of 2030 Timeframe: Develop new materials, update the Town's website, and provide counter handouts by the end of 2023.
 Update and publicize annually thereafter.
 Adopt ordinance by July 1, 2023.
+Host virtual and in-person community workshops in 2024 and biennially thereafter.
+Evaluate SB 9 unit production in 2026 and as necessary revise development standards and permitting procedures within 6 months of the completed evaluation.